Yes! We can help families raise funds for their domestic or international adoption.

 The supplies for the work on the widow's house are donated by local businesses.
 After you have assessed the needs for the widow's house, Both Hands will provide you and your team with a letter for merchants who donate.
 You and your team can then use the letter to gather donated supplies, food, etc. from local businesses.

+It is the family and/or project manager's responsibility to find a widow to serve.
 Both Hands will help the project manager draw up ideas for places to find a widow in need.
 Your church's benevolence department or senior ministry may be able to direct you to a widow in need.
 We have also had luck contacting meal delivery programs.
 The drivers and program directors can often identify a person in need.

 We usually recommend finding projects that are labor intensive (landscaping, painting, cleaning, de-cluttering) rather than supply intensive (major construction overhaul).
 If your team is composed of skilled construction workers with connections likely to yield donations of supplies, then major construction overhauls are more achievable.